IndustryVault/IndustryVault-standard-packages/README.md

 The three most important R packages used on the IndustryVault platform are `dplyr`, `ggplot2`, and `rmarkdown`.
 For R users new to our platform, these are the first packages with which you should become familiar.

-That said, here is the complete list of packages in the `industryvault-packages` package installs and loads.
+That said, here is the complete list of packages in the `Rpackages` package installs and loads.
 Note that packages associated with the "Hadleyverse" are denoted with (H), and packages hosted on GitHub.com (not CRAN) are denoted with (G).
 The packages installed include:

 ### Ingest
   - readr:  read flat files (csv, tsv, fwf) into R (H)